 While the core idea behind Morphir is very simple it’s still challenging to describe it because it doesn’t fit into any well-known categories.
-To help you understand what it is and how you can use it to solve real-world problems we came up with a list of questions and short answers:
+To help you understand what it is and how you can use it to solve real-world problems we put together a tutorial and list of questions and short answers:

 The process of turning logic into data is well known because every programming language compiler and interpreter does it.
 They parse the source code to generate an abstract syntax tree which is then transformed into an intermediate representation of some sort.